 Dangerous cargo may have been in the aircraft.
 The aircraft operator may confirm this.
 In this case, examination of the wreckage must not commence until there is confirmation by an expert that the site is safe for personnel to work in.
 This applies particularly to radioactive or biological cargo.

-Aircraft Accident Investigation Procedure Manual SLCAP 9999

-Investigation Volume: 1 Section:

-Chapter:6 Page: 6-6
+Aircraft Accident Investigation Procedure Manual SLCAP 9999 Investigation Volume: 1 Section: The degree search Investigation Chapter:6 Page: 6-6

 6.6 Initial Site Survey

 The primary consideration is to establish;